Membership

 Q: What are the visual arts?

-A: Click here to view NAEA's definition of the visual arts
+A: View NAEA’s definition of the visual arts.

 Q: Where can I find information on art education programs?

 Q: I want to become a visual arts educator.
-How do I accomplish this?
+How do I get started?

 Q: Where can I find information on becoming a nationally-certified art teacher?

 A: National Board Certification is part of the growing education reform movement that is advancing student learning, improving teaching and making schools better.
 Teachers who achieve National Board Certification have met high standards through study, expert evaluation, self-assessment and peer review.
 The National Board for Professional Teaching Standards (NBPTS) offers certificates in Art in the following development areas: Art/Early Adolescence through Young Adulthood & Art/Early and Middle Childhood.
-For information, visit the NBPTS website at http://www.nbpts.org/become_a_candidate/available_certificates1/fields_of_certification.
+For more information, visit the NBPTS website.

 Q: Where can I find information on state art teaching requirements?